nothings/stb/docs/why_public_domain.md

   vorbis audio files, but it may not actually work and if you have problems it's not my fault, but also please report bugs so I can fix them"--so dumb!

+4. discussion from stb_howto.txt on what YOU should do for YOUR libs

+EASY-TO-COMPLY LICENSE

+I make my libraries public domain.
+You don't have to.
+But my goal in releasing stb-style libraries is to reduce friction for potential users as much as possible.
+That means:

+    a. easy to build (what this file is mostly about)
+    b. easy to invoke (which requires good API design)
+    c. easy to deploy (which is about licensing)

+I choose to place all my libraries in the public domain, abjuring copyright, rather than license the libraries.
+This has some benefits and some drawbacks.

+Any license which is "viral" to modifications causes worries for lawyers, even if their programmers aren't modifying it.

+Any license which requires crediting in documentation adds friction which can add up.
+Valve used to have a page with a list of all of these on their web site, and it was insane, and obviously nobody ever looked at it so why would you care whether your credit appeared there?

+Permissive licenses like zlib and BSD license are perfectly reasonable, but they are very wordy and have only two benefits over public domain: legally-mandated attribution and liability-control.
+I do not believe these are worth the excessive verbosity and user-unfriendliness these licenses induce, especially in the single-file case where those licenses tend to be at the top of the file, the first thing you see.
+(To the specific points, I have had no trouble receiving attribution for my libraries; liability in the face of no explicit disclaimer of liability is an open question.)

+However, public domain has frictions of its own, because public domain declarations aren't necessary recognized in the USA and some other locations.
+For that reason, I recommend a declaration along these lines:

+// This software is in the public domain.
+Where that dedication is not
+// recognized, you are granted a perpetual, irrevocable license to copy
+// and modify this file as you see fit.

+I typically place this declaration at the end of the initial comment block of the file and just say 'public domain' at the top.

+I have had people say they couldn't use one of my libraries because it was only "public domain" and didn't have the additional fallback clause, who asked if
+I could dual-license it under a traditional license.

+My answer: they can create a derivative work by modifying one character, and then license that however they like.
+(Indeed, *adding* the zlib or BSD license would be such a modification!)
+Unfortunately, their lawyers reportedly didn't like that answer. :(